Error and Stability Estimates of a Least-Squares Variational Kernel-Based Method for Second Order Elliptic PDEs: Introduction

 \section{Introduction}

 It is of interest to extend the theory of least-squares methods for numerical treatment of elliptic systems.
-Some advantageous features are obtained via least-squares principles (LSPs) because of using the artificial energy functional to provide a Rayleigh-Ritz-like setting.
-One of the most attractive feature of the least-squares methods is that the choice of approximating spaces is not subject to the Ladyzhenskaya-Babuska-Brezzi (LBB) condition.
-Indeed, the computation of stationary points, that is the paradigm of mixed-Galerkin methods, demands strict compatibility condition LBB for continuous and discrete spaces, if stable and accurate approximations are desired.
-Furthermore, standard and mixed-Galerkin methods almost surely produce nonsymmetric systems of algebraic equations which must then be solved by direct or complex and non-robust iterative methods, while least-squares methods involve only symmetric and positive definite systems.
-The other motivation to extend the least-squares methods to PDE problems of general boundary conditions, including nonhomogeneous ones, is a greatly facilitated treatment with boundary conditions because their residuals can be incorporated into the least-square functional.
+Some advantageous features are obtained via Least-Squares Principles (LSP) because of using the artificial energy functional to provide a Rayleigh-Ritz-like setting; see \cite{AZIZ,PB3}.
+One of the most attractive features of the least-squares methods is that the choice of approximating spaces is not subject to the Ladyzhenskaya-Babuska-Brezzi (LBB) condition \cite{Brezzi}.
+Indeed, the computation of stationary points, that is the paradigm of mixed-Galerkin methods, demands strict compatibility {LBB condition} for continuous and discrete spaces, if stable and accurate approximations are desired.
+Furthermore, standard and mixed-Galerkin methods usually produce nonsymmetric systems of algebraic equations which must then be solved by direct or non-robust iterative methods, while least-squares methods involve only symmetric and positive definite systems.
+The other motivation to extend the least-squares methods to PDE problems of general boundary conditions, including nonhomogeneous ones, is a greatly facilitated treatment with boundary conditions because their residuals can be incorporated into the least-squares functional \cite{PB3}.

-The theory of least-squares methods in the numerical solution of elliptic boundary value problems was considered by the papers of Bramble and Schatz \cite{Bram2,Bram3} and Bramble and Nitsche \cite{Bram1}.
-An extension to an elliptic equation of order $2m$ is given in \cite{Bram3}, and an important simplifications in the analysis is presented in \cite{Ba}.
+The theory of least-squares methods in numerical solution of elliptic boundary value problems was considered in Bramble and Schatz \cite{Bram2,Bram3} and Bramble and Nitsche \cite{Bram1}.
+An extension to an elliptic equation of order $2m$ {was} given in \cite{Bram3}, and an important simplifications in the analysis {was} presented in \cite{Ba}.
 Also, a least-squares theory was developed for an elliptic system of Petrovsky type in \cite{W.W} and for elliptic systems of Agmon-Douglis-Nirenberg (ADN) type in \cite{AZIZ}.
-We refer the reader to the survey articles \cite{PB1,PB2,PB3,Jia1} for more details.
+We refer the reader to the survey articles \cite{PB1,PB2} and books \cite{PB3,Jia1} for more details.